HarveyAland/auzre-monitoring-remediation/README.md

 - **Logic App** for alert-driven notifications/workflows
 - **IAM** all identity access management was configured via the console, for this deployment there was minimal IAM setup needed.

+All resources were deployed into a single environment with clear dependencies — every VM was linked to the same Log Analytics Workspace and Data Collection Rule to ensure consistent data ingestion and centralized alerting across the stack.

 Please see folder attached with all Bicep files - [Bicep Files](https://github.com/HarveyAland/auzre-monitoring-remediation/tree/main/bicep%20files):

 ---
 ## Automation
 The Automation side of this project was done inside the configured aim-auto automation account.

-After the main VMs were created i went on the build and test the automation scripts the VMs would be configured to run when they need to be remediated.
+After the main VMs were created, I began building and testing the automation scripts that each VM would use for self-remediation when a fault occurred.

-This is a section i could have happily spent much more time on and really dived into the remediation side but as per the project scope this is as much as a monitoring project as it is about infra remediation.
+This was one of the most enjoyable parts of the project — and one I could have easily expanded further.
+While the main focus was monitoring and alerting, automation played an equally important role by turning insights into real, measurable recovery actions.

 The RunBooks were created in mind of production level issues within VMs and servers that most reading will have been at the mercy of at least once in our professional careers, the waiting time can be agonizing especially in my case when i have an end user waiting on me to provide access to a system that is currently down.